 Harvesting Marshmallow Root

-Clean the roots thoroughly, and then chop into pieces and dry immediately.
-The dried roots are the most common medicinal preparation, and can readily be purchased online here if you’re not willing to wait 2-3 years for your home harvested marshmallow root.
+Clean the roots thoroughly, and then chop into pieces and dry them immediately.
+The dried roots are the most common medicinal preparation, and can readily be purchased online here if you’re not willing to wait 2-3 years for your home-harvested marshmallow root.

 In season, the leaves and flowers are also edible greens, and they’re an ingredient in this wild green ravioli as well as this herbal summer punch.
-They also contain mucilage, but it can pleasantly add to a dish or salad in small amounts.
+They also contain mucilage, but it can be pleasantly added to a dish or salad in small amounts.

 How to Use Marshmallow Herb